ONSdigital/sml-supporting-info/method-info/totals-and-components/totals-and-components.md

 The breakdown of the received outputs are as follows:

-* Unique Identifier – Any e.g., Business Reporting Unit
+* Unique Identifier – Any e.g. Business Reporting Unit
 * Absolute difference - the absolute difference between the predictive value and the sum of the original components
 * Lower percentage threshold - the lower threshold calculated for the percentage range
 * Higher percentage threshold - the higher threshold calculated for the percentage range
 * Final total - the final total will be corrected if applicable or will remain as the original if not
 * Final component - the final components will be corrected if applicable, if not it will remain as original components

-### Example Usage
+### Additional Examples

-There are various ways of running this method.
-You can find more information regarding this on totals and components [documentation page](https://github.com/ONSdigital/sml-python-small/blob/main/sml_small/editing/totals_and_components).
+For more examples of using this method with CSV files or by implementing the pandas package see the totals_and_components source code[documentation page](https://github.com/ONSdigital/sml-python-small/blob/main/sml_small/editing/totals_and_components).

 ## Test Data

-The test data mentioned in the example above can be found alongside this user documentation.
+The [test data mentioned in the example above](https://github.com/ONSdigital/sml-supporting-info/blob/main/method-info/totals-and-components/example-data) can be found alongside this user documentation.

 ## Additional Information

-The ONS Statistical Methods Library website [methods page](https://statisticalmethodslibrary.ons.gov.uk/methods) contains further information about the methods including:

-* a methodological specification, which contains further detail about the mathematical definition of the method algorithm
-* a link to the github repository which contains detailed API information as part of the method code
+The ONS Statistical Methods Library website [methods page](https://statisticalmethodslibrary.ons.gov.uk/methods) contains further information about the methods including a methodological specification, which contains further detail about the mathematical definition of the method algorithm and a link to the github repository which contains detailed API information as part of the method code.

 ## License